Bouillon (restaurant)

-In France, a bouillon (/fr/) is a traditional (late 19th or early 20th century), spacious restaurant that usually serves traditional French cuisine, in particular a bouillon, which has provided the name for this class of restaurants.
+In France, a bouillon (/fr/) is a traditional (late 19th or early 20th-century), spacious restaurant that usually serves traditional French cuisine, in particular a bouillon, which provides the name for this class of restaurants.

-When invented, the concept was to serve good quality food quickly, at an affordable price.
-By repeating the same formula across multiple sites, the founder also effectively invented the chain restaurant; however, the wider idea had no influence (beyond other bouillons) and ultimately it was American chains which revived the idea in France.
+When invented, the concept was to serve good quality food quickly at an affordable price.
+By repeating the same formula across multiple sites, the founder also effectively invented the chain restaurant; however, this had no influence (beyond other bouillons), and ultimately it was American restaurant chains that revived the concept in France.

-Today, the buildings of some bouillons are listed historical monuments.
+Today the buildings of some bouillons are listed historical monuments.

 History

-In 1838, a Dutch company began to sell bouillon in uniform outlets.
+In 1838 a Dutch company began to sell bouillon in uniform outlets.
 These first "Bouillons Hollandais" did not survive, but in 1854 a French butcher, Adolphe-Baptiste Duval (1811-1870), revived the idea (and is typically erroneously credited with originating it).